• Prince Albert Hot Spring is a secluded soaking spot offering sweeping views of the Snake River Valley

 A high-clearance 4WD might get you closer, but the road becomes steep, rutted, and rocky.
 Only experienced drivers should attempt it—and never when it is wet or snowy.
 Tires can dig ruts, and you risk getting stuck.
 Our Subaru Crosstrek handled most of the road, but we stopped about half a mile from the top and hiked the rest.

 The spring is the only water source around, so it draws insects—especially Mormon crickets—and sometimes snakes.
 Stay aware and wear boots.
-It can get very hot on sunny days, so be sure to bring extra water and sunscreen.

-Prince Albert Hot Spring Experience
+Prince Albert Hot Spring Water & Soaking

-Hot mineral water emerges from the hillside at 130°F. By the time it reaches the soaking tubs, it cools to a comfortable 100–104°F. You might notice a slight sulfur smell, but it’s milder than at many other Idaho hot springs.
+Geothermal water emerges from the hillside at about 130°F (54°C).
+By the time it reaches the soaking tubs, it cools to a comfortable 100–104°F (38–40°C).
+You might notice a slight sulfur smell.

 Locals have installed PVC pipes to help filter the water and drain the tubs.
 If a pool is full of insects, leaves, or debris, you can use the pipes to drain and refill it with fresh water from the source.
 It is simple — and it works.